-Official: Indicted Maryland state senator to resign
+Official: Indicted Maryland lawmaker submits resignation

 ANNAPOLIS, Md.
-(AP) — A spokesman for Maryland’s Senate president says a state senator facing federal bribery and obstruction of justice charges is resigning.
+(AP) — A Maryland state senator facing federal bribery and obstruction of justice charges submitted a resignation letter Wednesday night.

 Sen. Nathaniel Oaks met Wednesday evening with Senate President Thomas V. Mike Miller.

-Jake Weissman, a Miller spokesman, says Oaks gave the Senate president a letter stating he is resigning effective 9 a.m.
+Jake Weissmann, a Miller spokesman, said Oaks gave the Senate president a letter stating he was resigning effective 9 a.m.
 Thursday.

-Federal prosecutors allege the Baltimore Democrat took $15,300 in bribes from an informant posing as a Texas investor.
-Oakes declined to answer questions from reporters as he left Miller’s office.
+“That’s all we have right now,” Weissmann told reporters outside Miller’s office after Oaks had left.

+Oaks, a 71-year-old Baltimore Democrat, declined to answer questions from reporters.
+He has pleaded not guilty.

 Most Read Nation & World Stories

-Note: This story has been corrected with the proper spelling of Weissmann.